Pay it online, report an issue or request a service, submit on it, or ask us.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-The Community Boards and Ward Advisory Board have money available for grants to non-profit community-based organisations, registered charities or incorporated societies.
+The Community Boards have money available for grants to non-profit community-based organisations, registered charities or incorporated societies.

 Applications received at least three weeks before the Board's meeting, otherwise it will not be considered until the Board's following meeting which in some cases could be a few months.